Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/stress/README.md

 This is a preliminary README.
 It demonstrates how to use the stress tests in the current state.

 In order to run the stress tests locally, the necessary resource connections need to be input through the command line interface.
 Test runs can call any of the following tests:
-- Basic Publish Read Test ("BasicPublishReadTest")
-- Basic Event Processor Test  ("EventProcessorTest")
-- Event Producer Test ("EventProducerTest")
-- Processor Empty Read Test ("ProcessorEmptyReadTest")
-- Basic Buffered Producer Test ("BasicBufferedProducerTest")
-- Buffered Producer Test ("BufferedProducerTest")
+- EventProducerTest : "EventProd"
+- EventBufferedProducerTest : "EventBuffProd"
+- BurstBufferedProducerTest : "BurstBuffProd"
+- ConcurrentBufferedProducerTest : "ConcurBuffProd"

 ## Local Stress Test Runs
 ### Setting up resources and packages